 Need to know

-- The 2025 EOFY sales are underway and major retailers are cutting prices on a broad range of products
+- The 2025 EOFY sales are well underway and major retailers are cutting prices on a broad range of products

 Every day brings more deals, and while we have seen quality products going for cheaper than normal, EOFY can also be a time when retailers try to offload unpopular products, leading to dud items getting mixed in among bargain stock.